kmayerb/tcrdist2/docs/Saving.rst

   tr2.rebuild_from_hdf5("TCRrep_file.h5")

-You can inspect the new object.
-Here we confirm that the crucial attributes are identical in tr and tr2.
+You can inspect and confirm that the crucial attributes are identical in tr and tr2, with the following code:

 .. code-block:: python